 This is Lime Rock Park...

 Incredibly historic yet modern.
 Not a hint of a grandstand but tremendous spectator viewing.
 Fan friendly in the extreme.
-A beautiful venue – it is truly a park – and even those who are not motorsports fans know what Lime Rock Park is.
-Of course, those who are savvy about auto racing in New England consider Lime Rock Park its actual and spiritual home.
+A beautiful venue – it is truly a park – even those who are not motorsports fans are familiar with Lime Rock Park.

 Lime Rock is unique and cannot be compared to any other track, arena or sporting venue.
 Its fans are loyal, vocal and knowledgeable.
 It delivers what it promises: Great, safe racing at an historic but modern track, in a beautiful yet easily accessible setting.